 iii. not be married, engaged to, or a de facto of a person who holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency, at any time during the application, selection or mobilisation phases (note: residents of Cook Islands, Niue and Tokelau with New Zealand citizenship are eligible but must apply for a Student visa (subclass 500)

-iv. not be current serving military personnel
+iv. is not current serving military personnel

 v. not be a citizen of Australia, hold permanent residency in Australia or be applying for a visa to live in Australia permanently